 According to the AIC, we are unable to determine whether the warm or cold absorber yield a better fit for this source.
 There are many previous publications on this AGN including reports on obscuring events.
 Based on RGS data, Blustin et al. (2002), reported the detection of a two-phase warm absorber.
-This result was confirmed by Mao et al. (2019).
+This result is confirmed by Mao et al. (2019).

 Our best fit for this source includes 2 warm absorbers of different ionization states, a result that is consistent with the in depth analysis made by Longinotti et al. (2010).
-In this work, they estimate the density of the absorbing gas to be below 10^3 cm-3, and a distance to the central source of a few tens of pc, placing the absorber on the scale of the BLR.
+In this work, they estimate the density of the absorbing gas below 10^3cm^{-3} , and the distance to the central source of a few tens of pc, placing the absorber in the scale of the BLR.